AlexLabram/CreativeWriting/fact/BonsaiKanji.md

 ## Why this document
 As a Japanese learner, I’ve found it very hard to translate specialist bonsai texts: the English texts don’t give the kanji, and the Japanese texts don’t always have furigana.
 This document is a cheat sheet drawn from a range of sources.
 Corrections to [alex@m2cc.co.uk](mailto:alex@m2cc.co.uk).

-##To do
+## To do
 + Finish first pass based on [Mă-kè Bonsai](https://www.makebonsai.com/) docs
 + Double-check [sizes](https://en.wikipedia.org/wiki/Bonsai#Size_classifications) (esp. keshitsubo)
-+ Add discreet links to best sources of info and/or Mark’s youtube videos
++ Add discreet links to best sources of info and/or [Mark’s youtube videos](https://youtube.com/c/MaKeBonsai)
+  - Note: this will require me to actually *watch* said YT videos!
+Need to
 + Harvest other sources for vocabulary:
   - [Wikipedia](https://en.wikipedia.org/wiki/Bonsai)
   - [Shikoku News' bonsai glossary](https://bonsai.shikoku-np.co.jp/en/word/)